phellipeandrade/discord-bot-daily/README.md

 list of country codes (currently `BR` and `US` are supported).
 `DATE_FORMAT` controls the date pattern used for the `/skip-until` command and can also be changed via `/setup`.
+`DISABLED_UNTIL` can set an ISO date to pause daily announcements until that day.

 ## Usage